KFreon/KaelsKabbage/content/posts/2022-08-08-what-i-use/index.md

 Extensions can provide some of the more common features such as [bacpac](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/sql-server-dacpac-extension?view=sql-server-ver16)
 > It comes with SSMS anyway, so if you have one, you probably have the other!

+> This is dead :( Still great but dead.

+So now I just use SSMS with a shortcut to load a folder full of scripts.

 # Onenote/[Obsidian](https://obsidian.md/)
 - Notetaking
 - Onenote good for adding anything.
 Files, drawing, etc